Sleepytale Logo

 Long ago, when the sky was still learning to stay up and the rivers were still choosing their beds, a girl named Amara lived in a pueblo of rosy clay at the rim of what we now call the Grand Canyon.

-Every evening she sat on a warm rock and watched the sun paint the cliffs rose and gold.
+Every evening she sat on a particular warm rock, one with a dip worn smooth by years of sitting, and watched the sun paint the cliffs rose and gold.

 Grandmother Tansy said the canyon was once a flat plain, but the earth cracked open to show its heart.